programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 * Line 2 (`geo_data =`) identifies the GeoJSON source of the geographic geometries to be plotted.
 This is the `counties` DataFrame downloaded from the US Census bureau.
 * Line 3 (`data =`) identifies the source of the data to be analyzed and plotted.
 This is the `map_df` DataFrame (counting the number of kills above 0 in each county), pulled from the Fatal Force DataFrame `ff_df`.
 * Line 4 (`key_on =`) identifies the field in the GeoJSON data that will be bound (or linked) to the data from the `map_df`.
 As noted earlier, Folium needs a common column between both DataFrames: here, the `FIPS` column.
 * Line 5 is required because the data source is a DataFrame.
-The `column =` parameter tells Folium which columns in the to use.
+The `column =` parameter tells Folium which columns to use.
   * The first list element is the variable that should be matched with the `key_on=` value.
   * The second element is the variable to be used to draw the choropleth map's colors.
 * Line 6 (`bins =`) specifies how many [bins](https://en.wikipedia.org/wiki/Data_binning) to sort the data values into.
 (The maximum number is limited by the number of colors in the color palette selected, often 9.)